What is the Legislation Directory?

 In 2007, functional respsonsibility for the Legislation Directory (previously called the Chronological Tables of the Statutes) was assigned to the Law Reform Commission at the request of the Attorney General.
 The Commission saw its new responsibility as complementary to its work on the administrative consolidation of legislation (now Revised Acts) and its general commitment to improving access to legislation.

 In July 2008 the Commission published a Consultation Paper on The Legislation Directory: Towards a Best Practice Model (LRC CP 49-2008).
 The Consultation Paper reviewed the development of the Directory and discussed how it could be further enhanced in terms of content and accessibility.
 Proposals for improvement of the Directory included more timely updates, the inclusion of comprehensive commencement information for Acts and their individual provisions, and association of statutory instruments with enabling Acts.
 The Commission began implementing these proposals with effect from 2006, and in 2015 extended them back to 2000.
-In 2017 they extended them back to at least 1993.
+By mid 2018 they extended them back to 1985, and work continues.

 The Commission has also identified the need for a similar index for statutory instruments.
 Many statutory instruments are amended by other statutory instruments, but this information was not being tracked and was leading to great uncertainty, mistakes and delays while users of legislation undertook time-consuming searches of the repository of legislation.
-Since 2009, the Commission has developed a Legislation Directory for statutory instruments for the period back to 1993, and changes made by statutory instruments continue to be recorded going forward.
-The Commission sees the need to extend the Legislation Directory for Statutory Instruments back to at least 1972, when the State became a member of the European Communities, but to date has not had the resources to do so.
+Since 2009, the Commission has developed a Legislation Directory for statutory instruments for the period back to 1985 (in mid 2018), and changes made by statutory instruments continue to be recorded going forward.
+The Commission sees the need to extend the Legislation Directory for Statutory Instruments back to at least 1972, when the State became a member of the European Communities, and is working to do so.

 Other work was undertaken to complete information already held in the index.
 The Commission added legislative effects made prior to 1922 to pre-1922 legislation preserved by the Statute Law Revisions Act 2007, which had previously not been included.
 A major review of all statutory instruments was undertaken to identify those which were still in force, were spent or were obsolete, and work is ongoing to add these to a Classified List of Legislation, classified under their enabling Acts, first published in 2016.